 Alternate Charitable Purpose:

 As with all funds, balances must remain positive.
-Should a fund fall into deficit, it is the fiduciary responsibility of the department to transfer (journal voucher) expenses out of the fund.
+Should a fund fall into deficit, it is the fiduciary responsibility of the unit to transfer (journal voucher) expenses out of the fund.
 Do not transfer income into the fund from other sources.